 Check All PHP Compatibility/Conflict Problems with Plugins

 Then, make the scan.
-The plugin will send you a report of all bugs and errors, even the place of those problems.
+The plugin will send you a report of all bugs and errors, including the location of those problems.
 Therefore, you can locate and solve those issues with the plugin’s suggestions.

 Well, let’s get to the main part: WordPress update PHP.